-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 “When it came time to give the covid vaccine, we were ready to go,” she said.

 It also helped that the local health districts and hospitals had a long history of working cooperatively.
-Hospitals across the state received the first shipments of vaccine doses, and Ballad Health, a regional hospital system, offered it not only to its own health-care workers, but to those employed elsewhere in the region.
+Hospitals across the state received the first shipments of vaccine doses, and Ballad Health, a regional hospital system, offered it not only to its own health-care workers, but also to those employed elsewhere in the region.

 In other parts of the state, some hospitals were more reluctant to share, hanging on to excess to use for their staff’s second dose, said Danny Avula, who is leading Virginia’s vaccine distribution effort.